 Site Features

-• State of Disrepair: Largely in ruins, some parts remain accessible.
+- State of disrepair: Largely in ruins, some parts remain accessible.

-2: The Castle of Trécesson
+2: Trécesson Castle

 Site Features

-• State of Disrepair: Some parts are in ruins, others restored.
+- State of disrepair: Some parts are in ruins, others restored.

-• Access: Visits are permitted, but certain areas are prohibited and require discretion.
+- Access: Visits are permitted, but some areas are off-limits and require discretion.

 3: Lanvaux Abbey